teslaworksumn/domeshow-cherry/README.md

 Patterns will each run for some period of time and then trigger a callback.
 In pattern mode we will run patterns continuously.
 Patterns will run some periodic signal internally and on each tick output their current state.
-Patterns should not take more than 5 sec, so they don't delay any switch to solid/off state.

-# CLI
+# How to run

 ```
-cherry output=<device>
+make run
 ```

 # Patterns

 - Solid
 - Full random
-- Target
+- Radar
-- Reverse target
+- Sarlacc
-- Rotatable horizontal wave
+- Tsunami
-- Rotatable horizontal continuous wave
 - Beach ball of death
 - Counter rotating circles
 - Solid fade